Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 Everything from our cells to soil quality and ocean life is affected by what’s known as pH (potential hydrogen), or acid-alkaline.
 In our case, pH refers to our body’s fluids and tissues.

 Our pH levels vary throughout our bodies for many reasons.
-Our bowels and skin are slightly more acidic due to fighting off bacteria.
-Saliva is more alkaline, which helps to protect your enamel.
+Our bowels and skin are slightly more acidic due to fighting off bacteria, whereas saliva is more alkaline, which helps to protect your enamel.
 Urine is more acidic, especially in the morning when you rid your body of metabolic wastes that have accumulated throughout the night.

 Your body doesn’t just find the balance; it works extremely hard to create it.
-When we make poor nutritional choices by over-consuming processed foods and sugar, our bodies have to work harder to create and find the right pH balance.
+When we make poor nutritional choices by over-consuming processed foods and sugar, or are burdened by toxins and chemicals in our environment, our bodies have to work harder to create and find the right pH balance.

-If your blood pH were to drop too low, you could enter the dangerous state of acidosis.
-Acidosis affects cellular activities and long-term exposure can lead to disease.
+If your blood pH were to drop too low, you could enter the dangerous state of acidosis, which affects cellular activities and functions and long-term exposure can lead to disease.

 When Your Body Becomes Too Acidic